Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL)~\cite{mcmahan2017communication} emerged as a method to train a neural network on private data owned by participating users.
-To avoid moving the users' data to a central location, an iterative algorithm is run as follows.
-The federator communicates a global model to the users, who then update the model based on their local data.
-The users send those updates to the federator, who aggregates them to update the global model.
-However, this iterative learning process introduces several challenges: \begin{enumerate*}[label=(\emph{\alph*})] \item \textit{privacy}: sensitive information about the users' data can be inferred from the local updates via inversion attacks~\cite{geiping2020inverting, zhu2019deep}; \item \textit{robustness}: if care is not taken, malicious (Byzantine) users can manipulate the global model and prevent the algorithm from convergence~\cite{blanchard2017machine}; and \item \textit{communication efficiency}: frequent exchange of high-dimensional model updates between the federator and the users is required~\cite{kairouz2021advances,konevcny2016federated}. \end{enumerate*} Viable FL frameworks should overcome those challenges simultaneously~\cite{daly2024federated,guerraoui2024robust,konevcny2016federated,kairouz2021advances}.
+Federated learning (FL)~\cite{mcmahan2017communication} enables training machine learning models over distributed, sensitive data held by multiple clients.
+The federator (or server) iteratively broadcasts a global model, collects locally computed updates from clients, and aggregates them to refine the model.
+While raw data remain local, this iterative process introduces several fundamental challenges: \begin{enumerate*}[label=(\emph{\alph*})] \item \textit{privacy}: local updates can leak information about the clients' data, e.g., through gradient inversion attacks~\cite{geiping2020inverting, zhu2019deep}; \item \textit{robustness}: if care is not taken, malicious (Byzantine) clients may disrupt the training process by manipulating their updates~\cite{blanchard2017machine}; and \item \textit{communication efficiency}: frequent exchange of high-dimensional model updates between the federator and the clients imposes a significant communication cost~\cite{kairouz2021advances,konevcny2016federated}. \end{enumerate*} A practical FL framework should address all three challenges simultaneously~\cite{daly2024federated,guerraoui2024robust,konevcny2016federated,kairouz2021advances}.

-Privacy-preserving FL schemes can be split into two large categories: \begin{enumerate*}[label=\emph{(\alph*)}] \item using secure aggregation, or \item using differential privacy mechanisms. \end{enumerate*} In secure aggregation, the federator only observes the aggregated user updates~\cite{bonawitz2017practical,jahani2023swiftagg+,xia2024byzantine,hou2024priroagg}.
-On the other hand, differential privacy mechanisms advocate adding noise to the users' updates~\cite{dwork2006differential} and sending to the federator either individual noisy updates, or a noisy version of the aggregated updates~\cite{chen2022fundamental}, i.e., using secure aggregation on top of regular differential privacy.
-The key difference between the two categories is that differential privacy mechanisms reduce the utility of the algorithm due to the inserted noise.
-Whereas, standalone secure aggregation requires a high communication cost and is not private against membership inference attacks~\cite{ngo2024secure}.
+Since the federator may be honest-but-curious, privacy-preserving FL schemes can be split into two large categories depending on what the federator is allowed to see: \begin{enumerate*}[label=\emph{(\alph*)}] \item using secure aggregation, or \item using differential privacy (DP) mechanisms. \end{enumerate*} Secure aggregation techniques ensure that the federator observes only an aggregation of the client updates, which is essential for the learning process to proceed~\cite{bonawitz2017practical,jahani2023swiftagg+,xia2024byzantine,hou2024priroagg}.
+DP-based approaches instead perturb the updates with noise~\cite{dwork2006differential} so that the semi-honest fedeartor observes either individual noisy updates, or a noisy version of the aggregated updates~\cite{chen2022fundamental}, i.e., using secure aggregation on top of DP.
+Although secure aggregation avoids explicit noise insertion and thus does not incur any utility loss as with DP mechanisms, it creates high communication overhead and remains vulnerable to membership inference attacks~\cite{ngo2024secure}.